GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 A <span style="color:#c92a2a;">**subworkflow**</span> is a group of modules that are used in combination with each other and have a common purpose.
 For example, the [`SAMTOOLS_STATS`](https://github.com/nf-core/modules/blob/master/modules/nf-core/samtools/stats/main.nf), [`SAMTOOLS_IDXSTATS`](https://github.com/nf-core/modules/blob/master/modules/nf-core/samtools/faidx/main.nf), and [`SAMTOOLS_FLAGSTAT`](https://github.com/nf-core/modules/blob/master/modules/nf-core/samtools/flagstat/main.nf) modules are all included in the [`BAM_STATS_SAMTOOLS`](https://github.com/nf-core/modules/blob/master/subworkflows/nf-core/bam_stats_samtools/main.nf) subworkflow.

 Subworkflows improve pipeline readability and help with the reuse of modules within a pipeline.
-Within a nf-core pipeline, a subworkflow can be an nf-core subworkflow or as a local subworkflow.
-Like an nf-core pipeline, an nf-core subworkflow is developed by the community is shared in the [nf-core subworkflows GitHub repository](https://github.com/nf-core/modules/tree/master/subworkflows/nf-core).
+Within a nf-core pipeline, a subworkflow can be an nf-core subworkflow or a local subworkflow.
+Like an nf-core pipeline, an nf-core subworkflow is developed by the community and is shared in the [nf-core subworkflows GitHub repository](https://github.com/nf-core/modules/tree/master/subworkflows/nf-core).
 Local subworkflows are pipeline specific and are not shared in the nf-core subworkflows repository.

 A <span style="color:#364fc7;">**module**</span> is a wrapper for a process, the basic processing primitive to execute a user script.
 It can specify [directives](https://docs.seqera.io/nextflow/process#directives), [inputs](https://docs.seqera.io/nextflow/process#inputs), [outputs](https://docs.seqera.io/nextflow/process#outputs), [when statements](https://docs.seqera.io/nextflow/process#when), and a [script](https://docs.seqera.io/nextflow/process#script) block.